 Before I died I did not believe I could talk to you after death.
 But, would you believe it, I was no more calm and collected in my whole life than I am at this hour.
-The persons here seem to be kind -full of kindness.
+The persons here seem to be kind-full of kindness.
 They do not seem to have an unpleasant feeling towards me, and I believe if I would go on and tell them my whole history, they would feel to pity me instead of despising me.
-[That 18 80.]
+[That is so.]

 Mrs. L., bury my body-that which was once my body-here.
 It is just as well, and better, than if you try to find my mother.
-If I wanted you to tind her-if I wanted you to know it-I would tell you where to send.
-I know where she is, although she is not where I left her, still I know where ual.
-Be true to yourself and you will be happy. although he told me many things that were false.
-Your loving sister, L. C. D. Good bye.
+If I wanted you to find her-if I wanted you to know it-I would tell you where to send.
+I know where she is, although she is not where I left her, still I know where she is

+I did not blame the one whom I called my friend, although he told me many things that were false.
 I did not believe they were at the time, but I see it now.
-He never can tell me another misenood, AUGUST 21. although he may tell them to others.
-I told you it RANSOM MERRILL. its place. was on Saturday last 1 died.
+He never can tell me another falsehood, although he may tell them to others.
+I told you it was on Saturday last I died.
 Let my body be buried, and think of it no more.
 If you should by chance, think of me, turn not to the grave, but to the land where there are true and noble souls, where individuals feel towards each other kindly, as is their highest, most noble aim.
 There are none to deceive me now, and I would not try to deceive you.
-I see a number of the girls who wish they had been in my place.
-Be kind to them, for how it is to go ahead and leave our to ke behind.
-I this circle to manifest themselves they are received
+I see a number of the girls who wish they had been in my place, Be kind to them, for there is none but the Father in heaven-none but our God, and they, who know their hearts, who know what they have suffered.
+I will pray, I will implore the God of Mercy to let me, and to let loving and pitying angels surround them, and cause a tear of sympathy for their sakes.